phetsims/qa/documentation/qa-book.md

    Voicing is disabled. </li> <br>
   <li>The "Sim Voicing" toggle is a control that quickly enables/disables Voicing without going through the Preferences
   dialog.
 When "Sim Voicing" is off, no Voicing content should be heard and you should not be able to find or use any Reading Blocks.
-The only exception is the "Quick Info" buttons in the Toolbar.
+The only exception is the "Quick Info" buttons in the Voicing Toolbar.
 Clicking these while "Sim Voicing" is off should still produce voicing content. </li></ul></td>
   <td width="40%">
   ![voicing](https://user-images.githubusercontent.com/87318828/156220219-1c2b941d-c7cc-4de8-9458-52ca2ff66c8e.jpg)